What Makeup Has Asbestos-Contaminated Talc?

 - The U.S. Food and Drug Administration in 2019 found asbestos in nearly 20% of 52 cosmetic samples collected around the country.

-- In March 2018, the U.S. Public Interest Research Group said it found asbestos in makeup products sold by Claire’s.
+- In March 2018, the U.S. Public Interest Research Group said it found asbestos in makeup products Claire’s sold.
 The group conducted tests on four Claire’s makeup products and discovered high levels of asbestos in three of them.

 - Tests conducted in 2017 found asbestos in children’s makeup sold by retailers Claire’s and Justice.